-A Postgraduate Diploma in Law student must write a research paper on a subject of legal interest related to one of their courses.
-The subject of the research paper must also satisfy the rules applicable to the particular programme.
-The research paper may not exceed 12 500 words.
-Although an original contribution to knowledge is always desirable in a research paper, it is not an essential requirement.
+A Master of Laws (LLM) or Master of Philosophy (MPhil) student must write a minor dissertation on a subject of legal interest related to one of their courses.
+The subject of the dissertation must also satisfy the rules applicable to the particular programme.
+The minor dissertation may not exceed 25 000 words in length.
+Although an original contribution to knowledge is always desirable in a minor dissertation, it is not an essential requirement.
 However, candidates must show that they have:

-- · knowledge of the subject chosen; - · mastered techniques required for research in law; - · the capacity for independent thought and sound reasoning; and - satisfactorily presented the results of the research.
+a thorough knowledge of the subject chosen; mastered techniques required for competent research in law; the capacity for independent thought and sound reasoning; and satisfactorily presented the results of the research.
+Assessment: 100% written work.